nairitya03/Projects/Pygame/Readme.md

+##Tiles

-# Just a simple match making game
+Just a simple match making game,
-# pygame Creation
+Based on Pygame

 RUN the App.py File,
 Match the pictures with the similar ones and Enjoy.